 Whenever samples are taken from materials sites, the resident engineer must assure that the samples are representative of material being used.
 Degradation and segregation may occur in aggregates between the processing operation and their incorporation in the work.
 The resident engineer cannot assume that material satisfactorily tested at the source or at the processing plant is still satisfactory at the job site.
 To assure specification compliance, confirm the contractor tests at the frequencies shown in the specifications as the material is being incorporated into the work.
 Also, perform and record acceptance sampling and testing as required by Section 6-1, “Sample Types and Frequencies,” of this manual.
 Deliver acceptance samples to the district laboratory within 1 business day for projects within 50 miles and within 2 business days for projects more than 50 miles from the district laboratory, except where sampling or test methods conflict.
 Report acceptance test results to the contractor within 2 business days of receipt from the laboratory.
 The contractor must be advised that all test results are available for their inspection.
 Accordingly, test results must remain in the project files.
 Provide copies of acceptance tests to the contractor upon request.

 Section 25, “Aggregate Subbases”; Section 26, “Aggregate Bases”; Section 27, “Cement Treated Bases”; Section 28, “Concrete Bases”; Section 37, “Bituminous Seals”; and Section 90, “Concrete,” of the Standard Specifications, all contain provisions for an acceptable range of test results.
-If a test result fails to meet the requirements of the operating range but meets contract compliance, the contractor usually needs to make some change in operations to ensure that subsequent test results meet the operating range requirements.
+If a test result fails to meet the requirements of the operating range but meets contract compliance, the contractor usually needs to make some change in operations to assure that subsequent test results meet the operating range requirements.
 The resident engineer should document the contractor’s actions and any off-site testing done before the next day’s work.